Rifle Shooting And Practice:

 Proficient Rifle Shooting.

-When training yourself to shoot a rifle, practice is always needed for sure but in your mind you have to know that whatever your intended target is, you will be able to put a bullet right where you want it.
-One shot one kill.
+Proficient rifle shooting and how it's done.
+Learning to shoot a rifle well is not difficult for the most part, it is more of a mind-set than a physical act.
+When training yourself to shoot a rifle accurately, target practice is always needed and in your mind you have to know that whatever your intended target is, you will be able to put a bullet right where you want it, absolute confidence in your marksmanship.

 1. Shooting glasses are a must, you must fully protect your eyes so as no dust or debris blowing in the air on the range gets in your eyes, it's pretty hard to clearly see your target if your eyes are blinking or watering from dirt or other small debris that has gotten in them.